poweredbyniks/SQL-interview-questions/README.md

 Advantages of using a Stored Procedure in SQL Server

-•	It is very easy to maintain a Stored Procedure and they are re-usable.
+•It is very easy to maintain a Stored Procedure and they are re-usable.

-•	The Stored Procedure retains the state of the execution plans.
+•The Stored Procedure retains the state of the execution plans.

-•	Stored Procedures can be encrypted and that also prevents SQL Injection Attacks
+•Stored Procedures can be encrypted and that also prevents SQL Injection Attacks

 ###  What is a function in SQL Server?